giu176/ProtonVPN-auto-NATPMP/README.md

 ## Customize the script
 If you followed the Installation paragraph you have installed a basic version of the script that is basically a copy-paste of the loop in the from the official ProtonVPN guide with the exception that now it will run automatically in the background at the server startup.
 While in operation you should receive the same opened port at any renewal but stopping the service (or the script) and performing any other action that will lead to a shut down of the VPN tunnel will also interrupt the port forwarding.
-ProtonVPN doesn't assign a port to a user (by design) so after a new `natpmpc` request you will receive a new port number.
+ProtonVPN doesn't assign a port to a user (by design) so after an interruption a new `natpmpc` request will give you a new port number.
-If you have access to a configuration file for your P2P application it's higly recommended to automatically update the listening port of the application.
+If you have access to a configuration file for your P2P application it will be useful to automatically update the listening port of the application.

 ### qBittorrent integration
 A useful application of the script is to dynamically change the listening port of [qbittorrent-nox](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)).